Landfill Gas to Energy

 Woodbine Developmental Center Uses LFG

 The Woodbine Developmental Center (WDC) in Woodbine, New Jersey provides a wide range of habilitation, behavioral and medical services and supports those with developmental disabilities.
 The facility is heated and cooled using two (2) boilers which are fueled by natural gas.
 The CMCMUA provides Landfill gas (LFG) to the WDC through a pipeline that runs from the Sanitary Landfill to the WDC.
 The LFG supplied to the WDC supplements the fuel requirements for the boilers.
 In 2021 alone, CMCMUA provided more than 25,000,000 cubic feet of LFG to the WDC to supplement the fuel needs of the facility.

 CMCMUA Electrical Generating Station

-In 2013, CMCMUA installed three (3) Jenbacher JMS 320 Electrical Generating Engines at the Secure Sanitary Landfill in Woodbine, New Jersey.
-Each of these three generators is capable of producing 1.0 megawatts of electricity per hour using the LFG as the sole source of fuel.
-The electricity is used to supply all the electrical needs of the entire Environmental Complex including the landfill, gas management system, recycling center, scale house, and maintenance facility.
+In 2013, CMCMUA installed three (3) Jenbacher JMS 320 Electrical Generating Engines at the Sanitary Landfill.
+Each of these three Generating Engines is capable of producing 1.0 megawatt of electricity per hour using the LFG as the sole source of fuel.
+The electricity is used to supply all the electrical needs of the entire Environmental Complex including the Landfill, gas management system, recycling center, scale house, and maintenance facility.
 All excess electricity generated that is not needed by the Environmental Complex is sold to the PJM grid.
-Throughout 2018, all of the electrical needs of the facility were met and more than 8,260 Megawatts of electricity was sold to PJM.
+Since the commissioning of the generating engines, more than 87,000 Megawatts of electricity have been produced.